labex-labs/open-source-labs/python/python-mastery/lab-ex3-4-private-attributes-and-properties/en/step5.md

        print(f"Error updating DStock price: {e}")
    ```

-6. Run the test script:
+6. Finally, run the test script to see the results.
+Run the following command in the terminal:

    ```bash
    python /home/labex/project/test_subclass.py
    ```

-You should see that the base `Stock` class accepts float values for price, while the `DStock` subclass requires `Decimal` values.
+When you run the test script, you should see that the base `Stock` class accepts float values for the price, while the `DStock` subclass requires `Decimal` values.
+This shows that our type reconciliation worked as expected.

 ### Discussion

-By reconciling the type information, we've made our class more consistent and enhanced its extensibility through subclassing.
-The property setters now use the same type information as the `from_row` method, making the class easier to maintain and extend.
+By reconciling the type information in our `Stock` class, we've made the class more consistent.
+Now, the property setters use the same type information as the `from_row` method.
+This consistency makes the class easier to maintain and extend, especially when creating subclasses.

-While our current `Stock` class implementation is quite complex for such a simple concept, it demonstrates important Python techniques for encapsulation and type safety.
-In real-world applications, you might consider using more advanced tools like dataclasses or third-party libraries to simplify this kind of implementation.
+Although our current `Stock` class implementation might seem complex for a simple concept, it demonstrates important Python techniques for encapsulation and type safety.
+In real-world applications, you might want to use more advanced tools like dataclasses or third - party libraries to simplify this kind of implementation.
+These tools can make your code more concise and easier to manage.